tenable/terrascan/README.md

 Please refer to our [documentation to integrate with your pipeline](https://runterrascan.io/docs/integrations/).

 ## Terrascan Commands
-You can use terrascan command with the following options:
+You can use the `terrascan` command with the following options:

 ```sh
 $ terrascan